tranvanh/toybox/README.md

 | `Logger.h` | Thread-safe logger with timestamps |
 | `CopyOnWrite.h` | Thread-safe copy-on-write wrapper |
 | `Common.h` | Shared macros and namespace definitions |

+## Documentation

+The codebase uses Doxygen-style comments on public types and methods.
+To browse the API, start in `include/Toybox/`; implementation comments in `src/` focus on concurrency, ownership, and protocol decisions that are easy to miss from the declarations alone.

 ## Building Standalone